-In the three years since Panic Lift released their debut Witness To Our Collapse, the band has neither been silent nor stagnant.
-Instead, Panic Lift has been slowly establishing themselves through engaging live performances, appearing on numerous high profile compilations, and recording a follow-up album.
+In the two years since Panic Lift released their third album Skeleton Key, the band has neither been silent nor stagnant.
+Instead, Panic Lift has been busy touring North American and crafting the next full length album

-On stage, James is accompanied by live drummer Ben Tourkantonis and Dan Platt on keyboards/bass.
+On stage, James is accompanied by live drummers Ben Tourkantonis and Cristian Carver along with Dan Platt on keyboards/bass.
 The band toured relentlessly including sets at the legendary Wave Gotik Treffen in Leipzig, Germany, Triton Festival, Terminus Festival, and back to back years at Montreal’s Kinetik Festival.
-Last fall, the band embarked on their own “Transit 2013” headlining tour and will be on the road all summer in North America supporting Aesthetic Perfection.
+This summer, the band will embark on their own headlining tour and will be on the road throughout North America.